 Shankly replied: "Why?
 Is Matt Busby packing it in at Manchester United?”

-To put it simply, Liverpool and Manchester United are two of the world’s biggest and most successful clubs, both jostling for position to be identified as England’s greatest.
+To put it simply, Liverpool and Manchester United are two of the world’s biggest and most successful clubs.
 Liverpool dominated English football during the 1970s and '80s, while United took over their mantle in the two decades that followed.
 While Liverpool fans point to their five European Cups, United supporters celebrate the fact that, during Sir Alex Ferguson's reign, they overtook Liverpool in terms of league crowns won.

 I think I’ve always shown the right respect to Liverpool, the history they have and great team they are.
 But I also know that it’s the team I get the most pleasure out of beating.